Bristol Grammar School: Houses

-The school's boarding house was closed in July 1939.
+Between 1894 and 1939 the school also had a boarding house, Thorne Lodge, situated on Oakfield Grove in Clifton.
+The boarding house masters were J. G. Holmes (1894-1911), F. G. Beauchamp (1911-28) and R. J. McGregor (1929-39).

 Colours

 House colours are awarded, given at the end of the term should that person perform well in an activity or sport.

 School colours are awarded to pupils typically in their final year, who perform exceptionally well in sport or any other school activity.
 They would be expected to compete in a school team (such as Cricket, Rugby, Hockey or Football) and show continued commitment.
 This was extended to include performing arts, awarding several students colours for their contribution to concerts, plays and taking House assemblies.

 Tutors and teaching

 The size of teaching groups ranges from 25 students per teacher in lower years to occasionally one per teacher (for less popular subjects in the sixth form).
 Optional subjects include Russian and Economics.
-All students have access to computers with internet access.
+All students have access to computers with internet access as well as their own iPads provided by the school.

 The school offers Ancient Greek as a subject from Year 9 onwards, and Classical Civilisation is also available now as a GCSE.